 The most substantial risks of vitamin D deficiency are rickets in children and osteoporosis in adults.
 Rickets causes issues with calcification, softening, or distortion of bones.
 Osteoporosis is a condition in which bones become brittle and weak, often resulting in fractures.
 Many developed countries began fortifying foods with vitamin D in the 1930s to decrease the prevalence of rickets.
 Since then, scientists have linked vitamin D deficiency to everything from cancer to COVID-19.
 We should see more research in the future clarifying the effects of vitamin D deficiency.
 Due to the processes in the body that utilize vitamin D, it would make sense that a deficiency could contribute to many health outcomes.

 There are some groups with an increased risk of vitamin D deficiency.
 This includes older adults because your skin does not convert vitamin D as efficiently as you age.
-People with limited sun exposure, due to geographic location, lifestyle are at a higher risk.
+People with limited sun exposure, due to geographic location, and lifestyle are at a higher risk.
 People who wear clothing that covers most of their bodies and even people who are diligent about wearing sunscreen limit their vitamin D from sunlight.
 Sunscreen with an SPF of 15 can decrease vitamin D production by 99%.
 People with more melanin in their skin produce less vitamin D, so people with darker complexions are at a higher risk of deficiency.
 Also, individuals who are obese have lower vitamin D levels because fat cells can contain more vitamin D, making it less bioavailable in other cells.

 There are also conditions involving fat malabsorption that can put people at risk for deficiency.
 As well as genetic polymorphisms that can affect the pathways in which we convert vitamin D to active forms.